-Yahshaanyah Hill serves as the Director of Workforce Development at the Upper Manhattan Empowerment Zone (“UMEZ”).
+Yahshaanyah Hill serves as the Vice President of Workforce Opportunity Investments at the Upper Manhattan Empowerment Zone (“UMEZ”).
 In this role, she leads the development and implementation of UMEZ’s workforce development plans and grantmaking strategy, in support of workforce development initiatives that generate economic benefits for Upper Manhattan residents and businesses.

 With over 15 years of experience in the public and nonprofit sectors, combining her knowledge of workforce development and economic development with the ability to spearhead and manage large-scale initiatives that are linked to long-term community investments with successful outcomes and growth potential.

 Before joining UMEZ, Yahshaanyah served as the Assistant Director of the Job Generation Unit, in the Office of Resident Economic Empowerment & Sustainability at the New York City Housing Authority (“NYCHA”).
 In this capacity, Yahshaanyah oversaw the creation and execution of standardized procedures that maximized job opportunities for NYCHA residents through NYCHA’s operations and contracts administered for capital projects and real estate development transactions.
 She also negotiated training and employment terms for NYCHA residents with contractors and developers of multi-million dollar contracts.
 Yahshaanyah was also integral in the establishment of a centralized enforcement model for NYCHA’s Administering Departments that leveraged the federal employment-related provisions of the Housing and Urban Development Act of 1968/Section 3 to generate economic opportunities for NYCHA residents.